This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-E*TRADE wins for active traders seeking advanced tools, while Schwab is better for long-term investors valuing research and banking integration.
+E*TRADE wins for active traders who need advanced mobile tools and options analytics, while Schwab dominates for long-term investors who value research depth and banking integration.

-Both E*TRADE and Schwab offer commission-free stock and ETF trading with robust platforms, but they excel in different areas.
-E*TRADE shines for active traders with superior mobile functionality and advanced options trading tools, while Schwab provides better overall value for long-term investors with more extensive research resources, lower margin rates, and significantly more branch locations for in-person support.
+E*TRADE and Schwab both offer commission-free trading but serve different investors.
+E*TRADE excels with superior mobile functionality and options trading tools for active traders, while Schwab provides better research resources, lower margin rates, and over 300 branch locations for investors focused on long-term wealth building.

 E*TRADE Brokerage Platform 3